josefsbreakfast/Polaris-Protocol/Disruption_Kit/Big_Picture_Protocols/🦕_Elder_Influencers/🕸️_World_Webs/🇩🇪_an_act_against_one_is_against_us_all.md

 - stable infrastructure for long-term basing

 > Germany is not the frontline.
-> It is where the alliance prepares to act.
+> It is where the alliance organises before acting.

 ---